phetsims/soccer-common/doc/model.md

 at various phases of kicking a soccer ball. _KickerPhases_ can be _INACTIVE_, _READY_, _POISED_ or _KICKING_.

 ## Soccer Balls
 The soccer balls that can be kicked within a given _Soccer Scene_.
-Each soccer ball has a null value until it lands, at which time it takes an integer numerical value.
+A soccer ball is like a data point that has a null value until it lands, then it takes a numerical integer value.
 Each soccer ball has a _SoccerBallPhase_ that describes the portion of the kick it is currently in. _SoccerBallPhases_ can be _INACTIVE_, _READY_, _FLYING_, _STACKING_ or _STACKED_.

 ## Kick Distribution Strategy